AssemblyScript/assemblyscript/lib/host/README.md

 Each Webassembly module with any declared inputs requires an imports object.
 Currently this must be handled by the each project, however, there should be a core set of host functions that a WebAssembly module can expect to be present.

+## NOTE
+Since this package currently modifiers the compiler you must first run `npm run build` at the root of the project to rebuild the compiler.

 ## ASImport